vmware-archive/projectmonitor/README.md

 Each build that you want CiMonitor to display is called a "project" in CiMonitor.
 You need to login to set up projects.

-### OAuth support

-CiMonitor includes support Google OAuth.
-See [OAuth for Web Applications ](http://code.google.com/apis/accounts/docs/OAuth.html "OAuth for Web Applications - Authentication and Authorization for Google APIs - Google Code") for more information.

-Edit config/auth.yml to configure the following:

-    # config/auth.yml
-	production:
-	  oauth:
-	    consumer_key: <your_consumer_key>
-	    consumer_secret: <your_consumer_secret>
-	    ...
-You'll also need to modify the authorized_domains list in the config/auth.yml file.
-The current CiMonitor oauth implementation will only authorize user accounts within the list of authorized domains.

-    authorized_domains: [ "example.com", "anotherexample.com" ]

-(This is work in progress)

 ### Create a user